J0shuaLeong/CG4002/README.md

 python3 main.py
 ```

 This command initiates the `main.py` script, which handles external communications between the Ultra96 FPGA and the evaluation server.
+The AI bitstream can be found inside /AI/hls folder.

 ---